stacks-network/docs/src/pages/authentication/connect.md

 description: Learn what Connect is and how to integrate it into an app.
 experience: beginners
 duration: 15 minutes
+images:
+  large: /images/pages/connect.svg
+  sm: /images/pages/connect-sm.svg
 ---

 ## Introduction

-Blockstack Connect is a JavaScript library for integrating Blockstack authentication and smart contracts into your app.
+Blockstack Connect is a JavaScript library for integrating Blockstack authentication, data storage, and smart contracts into your app.

 The library empowers you to: